Chapter 03 — Autonomous Kernels

 - Stop condition:

-- if success criteria are ambiguous, stop and request clarification
+- stop if success criteria are ambiguous

 - Must record: